danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 It would be great if nothing ever changes, but sometimes that cannot be avoided.
 At that point you add a single lock for each logical object.
-An object could be just a single structure, but it could also be multiple structure that are dynamically allocated and freed under the protection of that single big dumb lock, e.g. when managing GPU virtual address space with different mappings.
+An object could be just a single structure, but it could also be multiple structures that are dynamically allocated and freed under the protection of that single big dumb lock, e.g. when managing GPU virtual address space with different mappings.